Welcome to today's edition of the Rush 24-7 podcast.

 It was unfixable, he said.

-Uh as to the Democrat Party, I think they've got a different view about this.
+As to the Democrat Party, I think they've got a different view about this.

 The Democrat Party's view on this is not so much oriented toward Clinton's legacy as it is the November elections.

-And this movie last night clearly establishes that we are still at war and that it's serious, and that these people that we are fighting are serious.
+And this movie last night clearly establishes that we are still at war and that it's serious and that these people that we are fighting are serious.

-And the Democrats have done everything they can to say, eh, Bush has screwed it up, Bush has created the terrorists, Bush made them who they are.
+And the Democrats have done everything they can to say, eh, Bush has grew it up.

-Bush is messing them, is making a mess of this.
+Bush is making a mess of this.

-We gotta get out of Iraq, blah, but we can't be dealing with this.
+We can't be dealing with this.

 They want to create the pre-9-11 world in as many minds as possible.

-And you know how I feel about polls.
+Now, there's a new poll out, and you know how I feel about polls.

 But I also know that political parties live and die by them.

-And actually, it's not just one poll, this is a CNN poll and a couple of others.
+It's just a CNN poll and a couple of others.

 Several polls now show the number one issue heading into the election season is not the war in Iraq, not the terrorist threat, but rather the performance of the U.S. economy, which has gotten poor marks from voters despite steady growth and lower unemployment.